-Vector-valued functions are your bridge from single-variable calculus to the multidariable world—and they're essential for describing anything that moves through space.
+Vector-valued functions are your bridge from single-variable calculus to the multivariable world, and they're essential for describing anything that moves through space.
 When you're tested on this material, you're not just being asked to compute derivatives and integrals component-by-component.
 You're being tested on whether you understand how position, velocity, and acceleration relate to each other, how parametric representations free us from the limitations of y=f(x), and how geometric properties like arc length and curvature emerge from calculus operations.

 These concepts connect directly to physics applications you'll see on exams: projectile motion, circular motion, and work done by forces.
-The key insight is that vector-valued functions let us treat multidimensional problems using the same differentiation and integration techniques you've already mastered—just applied component-wise.
-Don't just memorize formulas—know why the derivative gives velocity, why we integrate speed (not velocity) for arc length, and how tangent and normal vectors describe a curve's geometry.
+Vector-valued functions let you treat multidimensional problems using the same differentiation and integration techniques you've already mastered, just applied component-wise.
+Don't just memorize formulas.
+Know why the derivative gives velocity, why you integrate speed (not velocity) for arc length, and how tangent and normal vectors describe a curve's geometry.

 Foundations: Defining and Representing Curves